galadran/tamarin-tester/README.md

 ##Quickstart
 ###Installation
-There are binaries for x64 Ubuntu 16.04 and OS X El Capitan on the release page.
-Alternatively you can build from source:

-Git Clone / Download the repo, ensure python v3.5 and pip are installed, then run the following commands
+Git Clone / Download the repo, ensure python v3.5 and pip are installed, then run the following command:

 ```
-pip3.5 install tqdm blessings pyinstaller
+pip3.5 install tqdm blessings
-pyinstaller src/tamarin-tester.py --onefile
 ```
-If you wish to add the binary to your system path for convenience, it is suggested to put it in the same folder as default for the tamarin-prover.
+You can then invoke tamarin-tester with `./src/tamarin-tester.py`.If you wish to build tamarin-tester into a binary for ease of use, you can build the binary with pyinstaller:
 ```
+pip3.5 install pyinstaller
+pyinstaller src/tamarin-tester.py --onefile
 cp dist/tamarin-tester ~/.local/bin/tamarin-tester
 ```